eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 - **Beacon Node**: Beacon nodes use client software to coordinate Ethereum's proof-of-stake consensus.
 Examples include Prysm, Teku, Lighthouse, and Nimbus.
 Beacon nodes communicate with other beacon nodes, a local execution node, and optionally, a local validator.

-- **Validator**: Validator clients are specialized software allowing people to stake 32 ETH in Ethereum's consensus layer.
+- **Validator**: Validator client is the software that allows people to stake 32 ETH in Ethereum's consensus layer.
 Validators propose blocks in the Proof-of-Stake system, which replaced Proof-of-Work miners.
 Validators communicate only with a local beacon node, which instructs them and broadcasts their work to the network.

 The main Ethereum network hosting real-world applications is called Ethereum Mainnet.
 Ethereum Mainnet is the live, production instance of Ethereum that mints and manages real Ethereum (ETH) and holds real monetary value.